 Labour, the nearest challengers last time with 13,538 votes, have enlisted Dr Graham Giles MBE to take on the Tories.

-He says he has delivered residents’ surveys to every family in the constituency and has stressed the importance to the peninsular of issues surrounding transport, medical services, housing and the defence industry.
+He says he has delivered residents’ surveys to every family in the constituency and has stressed the importance to the peninsular of issues surrounding transport, medical services, housing and the